"Now more than ever, I think we need to pull out all the stops in terms of conservation – and it is wonderful that my legacy would help towards that."

 Globally, a number of conifer species are threatened with extinction.
 Threats to their native habitats include logging, uncontrolled forest fires, open-cast mining, and conversion of forests to pasture and arable land.
 The International Conifer Conservation Programme (ICCP), established in 1991, aims to protect these threatened species and their habitats through research, horticulture and training in the UK and abroad.

 Catherine Olver was a well-known dendrologist and founder of the Reading Tree Club.
 Her knowledge and enthusiasm for trees was unsurpassed and, having travelled to Chile, she became very interested in the flora and its conservation.
 Thanks to the generous legacy she left the project in 2004, the ICCP has been able to establish an endowment dedicated to the conservation of Chilean plants and training programmes for Chilean students.
-Catherine's financial contribution is ensuring that her passion for conservation continues to make a positive impact today.
+Catherine's financial contribution ensures that her passion for conservation continues to make a positive impact today.

-- Margaret Stevenson Legacy
+- Margaret Stevenson

-Margaret became a Garden Guide in 2006, and served on the Edinburgh Friends' Committee for many years helping to raise funds at coffee mornings, plant crèches at Gardening Scotland, and the annual Plant Sale.
+Margaret became a Garden Guide in 2006, and served on the Edinburgh Friends' Committee for many years, helping to raise funds at coffee mornings, plant crèches at Gardening Scotland, and the annual Plant Sale.
 Indeed, she was one of the dedicated 'potters' who met regularly in the Nursery throughout the year to nurture the plants in preparation for the Sale.
 Margaret was very much a plants woman, and she happily shared her enthusiasm for and knowledge of plants with her fellow potters and with the many visitors to our Garden she met as a Guide.

 In the words of John Mitchell, Alpine, Rock and Woodland Garden Supervisor:

-“With Margaret's passing the Royal Botanic Garden has lost a valued friend and colleague.
+“With Margaret's passing the Royal Botanic Garden Edinburgh has lost a valued friend and colleague.
 We are fortunate to have had the benefit of her experience and knowledge over many years where she effectively explored and explained the plant collection here in Edinburgh”.